danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 * **Discussion/negotiation**: Using grace, humour and intelligence, confront the other party with a list of injustices and a plan for addressing and resolving these injustices.
 Look for what is positive in every action and statement the opposition makes.
 Do not seek to humiliate the opponent but to call forth the good in the opponent.
 * **Direct action**: These are actions taken when the opponent is unwilling to enter into, or remain in, discussion/negotiation.
 These actions impose a “creative tension” into the conflict, supplying moral pressure on your opponent to work with you in resolving the injustice.
 * **Reconciliation**: Nonviolence seeks friendship and understanding with the opponent.
 Nonviolence does not seek to defeat the opponent.
 Nonviolence is directed against evil systems, forces, oppressive policies, unjust acts, but not against persons.
 Through reasoned compromise, both sides resolve the injustice with a plan of action.
 Each act of reconciliation is one step close to the ‘Beloved Community.’

+### Beloved Community

+The Beloved Community is a term coined by [Josiah Royce](https://en.wikipedia.org/wiki/Josiah_Royce), founder of the [Fellowship of Reconciliation](https://forusa.org/), of which King was a member.
+Dr. Kings vision of Beloved Community is a world of economic and social justice, where conflicts are resolved peacefully.

+> Dr. King’s Beloved Community is a global vision, in which all people can share in the wealth of the earth.
+In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it.
+Racism and all forms of discrimination, bigotry and prejudice will be replaced by an all-inclusive spirit of sisterhood and brotherhood.
+In the Beloved Community, international disputes will be resolved by peaceful conflict-resolution and reconciliation of adversaries, instead of military power.
+Love and trust will triumph over fear and hatred.
+Peace with justice will prevail over war and military conflict. - [King Philosophy](https://thekingcenter.org/about-tkc/the-king-philosophy/)

 ## Roots of Violence